-Dr Bryony Wakefield is the Director of the Research Development team in the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne (UoM), Australia.
-As the Director Bryony leads a team of expert research administrators to support academic and professional staff in the Faculty’s schools, departments, centres and institutes, particularly in the areas of graduate research, collaboration and funding, research performance and research strategy.
+Dr Bryony Wakefield is the Director of Research Development in the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne (UoM), Australia.

 Bryony has extensive experience as a guest lecturer, tutor and trainer.
 This experience was developed at the Australian National University and the University of Canberra, as a guide at the National Gallery of Australia and intern at the National Library of Australia and more recently in presenting seminars and workshops at the University of Melbourne and at research management society forums.

 Authorised by the Accreditation Council to present: